adaptyteam/adapty-docs/versioned_docs/version-3.0/webhook.md

 Adapty will send to your webhook endpoint 2 types of requests:

 1. [**Verification request**](webhook#step-11-set-up-receiving-adaptys-verification-request-by-your-server): the initial request to verify the connection is set up correctly.
 This request will not contain any event and will be sent the moment you click the **Save** button in the Webhook integration of the Adapty Dashboard.
-To confirm your endpoint successfully received the verification request, your endpoint should answer with a [verification response](webhook#step12-set-up-your-servers-verification-response).
+To confirm your endpoint successfully received the verification request, your endpoint should answer with the [verification response](webhook#step12-set-up-your-servers-verification-response).
 2. [**Usual event**](webhook#step-2-set-up-processing-of-adapty-standard-events): A standard request Adapty server sends every time an event is created in it.
 Your server does not need to reply with any specific response.
 The only thing the Adapty server needs is to receive a standard 200-code HTTP response if it successfully receives the message.

 ### Step 1.1.
 Set up receiving Adapty's verification request by your server